cest-andre/draw-upon/README.md

 Summary of the project's current state:

-Draw Upon is a simple web application which provides a peak under the hood at deep neural network performing sketch object recognition.
+Draw Upon is a simple web application which provides a peak under the hood at a deep neural network performing sketch object recognition.
 Taking a supervised learning approach, I downloaded thousands of sketches from Google's QuickDraw dataset (https://quickdraw.withgoogle.com/).
-I am currently using a subset of data consisting of 50,000 examples (25 categories, 2,000 / category).
-These sketches are in sequential vector format (sequenced by strokes in the order it was drawn) but I am particularly interested in sequences of raster (video) data.
+I am currently using a dataset consisting of 50,000 examples (25 categories, 2,000 / category).
+These sketches were downloaded in sequential vector format (sequenced by strokes in the order it was drawn) but I am particularly interested in sequences of raster (video) data.
 Therefore, I used Paper.js to import QuickDraw data into the web client and convert it to a series of raster frames of the sketch being drawn in the same order.

-With the help of Keras, I built a few simple neural networks that perform supervised learning on these sketches.
+With the help of Keras, I built a few simple neural networks that perform supervised object classification learning on these sketches.
 The networks make use of Keras' convolutional long short-term memory (ConvLSTM) layer to process the sequence of images and produce a category prediction.
 I have already trained a few models that perform well on my evaluation dataset.
-With the locally hosted server running, I can use the web client to draw my own sketch, convert it into a series of raster frames, and ship it off to the server where a pretrained network makes a prediction.
-The server returns a few things: the transformed inputs, predictions, and hidden states for each frame, and finally the eval set confusion matrices for the three top performing models.
+With the locally hosted server running, I can use the web client to draw my own sketch, convert it into a series of raster frames, and ship it off to the server where a pretrained network makes a prediction of the object category.
+The server returns a few things: the transformed input frames (downsampled and color inverted), predictions, and hidden states for each frame, and finally the eval set confusion matrices for the three top performing models.
+Additionally, I have trained a feedforward CNN on only completed sketches.
+When a sketch is submitted, the individual frames are also fed to this network with its prediction results for each frame presented along side the ConvLSTM's predictions.

+Convolutional LSTM Network paper: https://papers.nips.cc/paper/2015/file/07563a3fe3bbe7e3ba84431ad9d055af-Paper.pdf

-See "test-mug.png" for example.
+See "test-mug.png" for an example of when the web page updates with prediction results.

 I am interested in the network's frame-by-frame confidence and hidden state dynamics to see which parts of the sketch caused significant disturbances.
 A top priority for this project is to incorporate an attention mechanism and subsequently visualize attention dynamics.